kevinpanxc/kevinpanxc.github.io/source/_posts/2014-12-15-basic-rubberband-simulator.markdown

 date: 2014-12-15 22:10:07 -0800
 comments: true
 categories:
+description: This post goes over how to implement a basic rubberband simulation using the HTML5 Canvas.
+Find out the general ideas behind the simulation and how to implement one yourself.
 ---

 I was part of a hackathon recently where my group wanted to build a game with the main game mechanic being an elastic tether that ties two co-operating players together.